“The wisdom of crowds.”

 Consensus.
 Just like the murky world of politics, business decisions aren’t always black and white.
 Because of this, you’ll sometimes find it impossible for every member of the team to agree on an outcome.
 By using the democratic majority method, there’s no need to waste time trying to convince those who disagree, because the chosen outcome is the one that the majority of the team selects.
 Those who disagree must nonetheless agree to accept the final decision to reach a consensus.

 The Executive Decision.
 There’s no avoiding it: sometimes, it falls to just one person (usually the leader of a group) to make a final decision.
-In this case, the chosen person will listen to all sides of the discussion, review the information provided by the group decision making tools, and make a judgement call.
+In this case, the chosen person will listen to all sides of the discussion, review the information provided by the group decision-making tools, and make a judgment call.
 It’s certainly a more autocratic way to do things, but if you think about it this is how many business decisions are made today.

 You should now have everything you need to get out there and build a goal-smashing, name-taking, problem-solving team to tackle almost any business challenge (and explain exactly how they did it).